reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 |REST API|http://www.otherdomain.com:8000/orders|http|otherdomain|8000|

 Here are some examples of CORS requests:
-The front-end JavaScript code served from https://www.domain-1.com uses `XMLHttpRequest` to make a request for https://www.domain-2.com/data.json.
+The front-end JavaScript code served from https://www.domain-1.com uses `XMLHttpRequest` to request https://www.domain-2.com/data.json.
 XMLHttpRequest (XHR) is used to interact with servers to retrieve data from a URL without having to do a full page refresh.
 This enables a Web page to perform a partial page refresh without disrupting what the user is doing.
 XMLHttpRequest is used heavily in AJAX programming.
 Despite its name, XMLHttpRequest can be used to retrieve any type of data, not just XML.

-An Single Page Application (SPA) loaded from https// www.example.com  needs to send API requests to  https://api.example.com.
+A Single Page Application (SPA) loaded from https:// www.example.com  needs to send API requests to  https://api.example.com.

 ## How Cross-Origin Requests Work

 Browsers implement the Cross-Origin Resource Sharing standard by adding new HTTP headers to the request sent to the server.
 These headers allow the server to specify which origins are allowed to read that information from a web browser.
-For HTTP request methods that can modify existing resources on server,  the browsers sends a "preflight" request to fetch the supported methods from the server with the HTTP OPTIONS request method, and then, upon "approval" from the server, sends the actual request.
+For HTTP request methods that can modify existing resources on the server,  the browser sends a "preflight" request to fetch the supported methods from the server with the HTTP OPTIONS request method, and then, upon "approval" from the server, sends the actual request.
 Servers can also inform clients whether "credentials" (such as Cookies and HTTP Authentication) should be sent with requests.

 CORS failures result in errors, but for security reasons, specifics about the error are not available to JavaScript.
 All the code knows is that an error occurred.
 The only way to determine what specifically went wrong is to look at the browser's console for details.

-Whenever a browser makes a cross-origin request to server, it sends an `Origin` header with the request.
-To serve the cross-origin request, the server needs to send back a `Access-Control-Allow-Origin` header in the response.
-The browser checks the value of `Access-Control-Allow-Origin` header in the response and renders the response only if the value of `Access-Control-Allow-Origin` header is same as the `Origin` header sent in the request or a matching wild card ranging from `*` for all origins to partial matches with the source origin.
+Whenever a browser makes a cross-origin request to the server, it sends an `Origin` header with the request.
+To serve the cross-origin request, the server needs to send back an `Access-Control-Allow-Origin` header in the response.
+The browser checks the value of the `Access-Control-Allow-Origin` header in the response and renders the response only if the value of the `Access-Control-Allow-Origin` header is the same as the `Origin` header sent in the request or a matching wild card ranging from `*` for all origins to partial matches with the source origin.

 ## Patterns of Cross-Origin Requests
 Browsers implement the CORS standard by adding new HTTP headers to the request sent to the server.
 These headers allow the server to specify which origins are allowed to read that information from a web browser.

 ### CORS Errors

-We will now get a CORS error in the response, :
+We will now get a CORS error in the response :

 ```shell
 Access to XMLHttpRequest at 'http://localhost:8000/orders' from origin 'http://localhost:9000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.